 So many top-tier schools, including Harvard, state that they are accepting GED holders as long as they submit high SAT/ACT scores.
 But they just want the best of the best.

 So, in reality, Harvard will likely decline GED-holding applicants as they usually see the GED as a sign of lower accomplishment or even laziness.
 So you might even think about getting a high school diploma after you’ve earned your GED.

-There is the conception that if Harvard, or another Ivy League school, would accept a GED, it might cast a negative outlook onto the school and the entire college community.
+There is the conception that if Harvard or another Ivy League school would accept a GED, it might cast a negative outlook on the school and the entire college community.